chenllliang/ParetoMNMT/README.md

 bash frzh_trade_off.sh # 2d-trade-off front
 # you can split the training to different GPU to speed up
 ```
+The training log and checkpoint will be saved at `./logs` and `./checkpoints` directories.

 - you can also use the `scripts/inference.sh` to compute the BLEU score of each models